imfht/vulnvps/README.md

 4. `python vuls.py` Rock and roll.

 This scripts only tested on my own vps.
-Waiting for your issue and pull request.
+Issue and pr are very welcome!